Oyvindkg/swiftydb/README.md

 }
 ```

+> SwiftyDB supports inheritance.
+Valid properties from both the class and the superclass will be stored automatically

 ##### Primary keys
 It is recommended you can implement the `PrimaryKeys` protocol.
 The `primaryKeys()` method should return a set of property names which uniquely identifies an object.